rushilma/thesis/4-rounding.typ

 == Truly Random Rounding

-At this point, one might wonder whether, while deterministic algorithms fail, perhaps a randomized rounding scheme could save us, maybe by assiging small values to coordinates which it was less confident in.
+At this point, one might wonder whether, while deterministic algorithms fail, perhaps a randomized rounding scheme could save us, maybe by assigning small values to coordinates which it was less confident in.
 However, this approach is blunted by the same brittleness of the NPP landscape that established the conditional obstruction of @prop_correlated_fundamental and @prop_resampled_fundamental.
 In particular, by @thrm_solutions_repel, if you have a subcube of $Sigma_N$ with dimension growing slowly with $N$, then with high probability at most one of those points will be a solution.